The Town of Southbridge is a grantee of the Massachusetts Community

 Grant Year FY16 (please click on the links below for a detail of each project).

-Demolition of Distressed Property - The demolition of the structure at 215 Morris Street is scheduled to be finished by September 2017.
+Demolition of Distressed Property - The demolition project is complete.

-Reconstruction of Overland Street, Lower Chestnut Street and Lower Morris Street - Work is scheduled to begin during the summer of 2017 and finish by December 31, 2017.
+Reconstruction of Overland Street, Lower Chestnut Street and Lower Morris Street - The roadway and sidewalk project is complete.

 RECONSTRUCTION OF THE CENTRAL STREET PARKING LOT - PHASE 1